published on 23 August 2012

 A segment of typical 2nd century CE Roman wall from Butrint (modern Albania).
 The wall is in the opus mixtum style which combined layers of opus testaceum (standard brick facing)with opus reticulatum (square-based pyramid blocks set in a diagonal pattern).
 Beyond its obvious decorative appeal the technique may also have allowed less-skilled labour to build more quickly.

 Donate and help us!

 We're a non-profit organisation and we need your help!
-This website costs money and research material isn't cheap either.
-We are supported only by our donors.
+This website costs money and we have to buy quality research material to produce great content.
+Our donors make this project possible.
 Please consider donating; even small amounts help.
 Thank you!